gkotian/gkotian.github.io/travels/_posts/2010-05-19-peru-is-out.md

 title: Peru is out
 categories:
 - Ecuador
-excerpt: Next morning, I thought I'll head to the Peruvian embassy and apply for a tourist visa.
-I knew where it was, but didn't know what was the best way to get there, so I went down to the hostel reception to ask.
 ---

 Next morning, I thought I'll head to the Peruvian embassy and apply for a